grzegorz-jakubiak/grzegorz-jakubiak.github.io/_posts/2021-08-08-the-date-problem.md

 => Sun, 08 Aug 2021..
 ```
-We don't see the text with the date and inspecting `size` tells us it's `nil`:
+We do not see the text with the date, and inspecting `size` tells us it's `nil`:

 ```ruby
 date_range.step(1.month).size